-Dispatch Automation
+Dispatch Overview

-Unless you are manually managing a small number of meter IDs manually, you will need to integrate with the Meter Enrollment endpoint in order to complete dispatch automation.
+Storing Leap Meter IDs a Prerequisite for Dispatch AutomationUnless you are managing a small number of meter IDs manually, you will need to integrate with the Meter Webhooks or Meter Enrollment API endpoint in order to complete dispatch automation.
 See the Ensure readiness for dispatch events section of the Sync Meter Inventory guide and review use case A (storing meter ID), use case B (tracking enrollment status), and optionally use case C (syncing market group mapping).

-Dispatch Structure
+Notification Structure

 A dispatch has two top-level components: